A Fully Abstract Model of PCF Based on Extended Addressing Machines: A Fully Abstract Computational Model

-In this section we are going to construct a model of \PCF{} based on EAMs, and we prove that it is sound.
+In this section we are going to construct a model of \PCF{} based on EAMs, and we prove that it enjoys adequacy.
 The idea is to focus on the subset $\cD\subseteq\Addrs$ containing addresses of typable EAMs, which is then stratified $(\cD_\alpha)_{\alpha\in\Types}$ following the inductive syntax of simple types.
 In other words, the set $\cD_\alpha$ contains the addresses of those EAM having type $\alpha$.
-The well-typedness condition allows to get rid of those EAMs containing addresses of infinite chains of `pointers'---a phenomenon described in Remark~\ref{rem:sillyEAMs}\eqref{rem:sillyEAMs2}---that might exist in $\cM$, but cannot be typed.
+In particular, this means that the sets $\cD_\alpha$ are not pairwise disjoint: e.g., the address $\Lookup{\mach{I}}$ of the identity machine belongs to the set $\cD_{\alpha\to\alpha}$, for all types $\alpha$.
+The well-typedness condition allows us to get rid of those EAMs containing addresses of infinite chains of `pointers'---a phenomenon described in Remark~\ref{rem:sillyEAMs}\eqref{rem:sillyEAMs2}---that might exist in $\cM$, but cannot be typed.
 Subsequently, we are going to impose that two addresses $a,b\in\cD_\alpha$ are equal in the model whenever the corresponding EAMs exhibit the same applicative behavior: at ground type ($\alpha=\tint$) this simply means that either $\Lookinv{a}$ and $\Lookinv{b}$ compute the same numeral, or they are both non-terminating.
 This equality is then lifted at higher order types following the well-established tradition of logical relations~\cite{AmadioC98,Pitts97}.

 The above intuitions are formalized in the following definition.

 \begin{defi} \bsub \item For all types $\alpha\in\Types$, define $ \cD_\alpha = \set{ a\in\Addrs \st \Lookinv a : \alpha}. $ \item For all EAMs $\mM,\mN$ of type $\alpha$, define $\mM \equiv_\alpha \mN$ by structural induction on $\alpha$: